Rod Griffin: Background

 Born in Papua New Guinea, Griffin moved to Australia at the age of 3 and played his junior rugby league for the Atherton Roosters, before going into the North Queensland Cowboys' academy system.

 Playing career

 Early career

 In 2005, Griffin played for the Wynnum Manly Seagulls in the Queensland Cup.
 In 2006, he moved down to Sydney, New South Wales to play in the Wests Tigers' junior grades.

 2007

 In October and November, Griffin played 3 games for Papua New Guinea against Wales, and France twice.

 2008

-In 2008, Griffin returned to the Queensland Cup to play for the Northern Pride RLFC.
+In 2008, Griffin returned to the Queensland Cup to play for the Northern Pride.
 In October and November, he played 3 games for Papua New Guinea at the 2008 Rugby League World Cup against England, New Zealand and Australia.

 2009

-In 2009, Griffin had hopes of gaining a contract with the North Queensland Cowboys.
+In 2009, Griffin again played for the Pride, hoping for a contract with the North Queensland Cowboys.

 2010

 On 19 September, Griffin played in the Pride's 2010 Queensland Cup Grand Final victory over the Norths Devils.
 In October and November, he played 3 games for Papua New Guinea at the 2010 Rugby League Four Nations against Australia, New Zealand and England.